 A competitive truss design relies on many factors and your MiTek engineering software is designed to assist you in being as competitive as possible.
-One way the MiTek engineering software helps you accomplish this is by giving you many different plate options.
+One way the MiTek engineering software helps you accomplish this is by giving you many different plating options.
 These options will affect all the operations within your organization including quality control and manufacturing processes.
-Here is a brief explanation of each option in the "Plate Options" menu.
+Here is a brief explanation of each option in the "Plating Options" menu.

-Plating Options
+lating Options

 Roof

-✓ Plate for handling
+✓ Plate for handling - [

-✓ Use stocked plates only
+Use stocked plates only -

 Do not force joint centered plating

 Allow the use of overhang for plating

-Include non stock plates in plate editor
+□ Include non stock plates in plate editor

 Use plumb plate for symmetric peak first

-Plate parallel to lumber, cuts, horiz, vert.

-✓ Try a non-centered plate before changing gauge

-Inventory: My Inventory

-OK Cancel ?

-Figure 1 - Plate Options Screen 1
+Figure 1 - Plating Options Screen 1

-• Plate for handling: Instructs the program to use a set of plating criteria that provides a set of minimum plate sizes that we at MiTek feel are appropriate based on the joint type, member sizes and truss span.
+• Plate for handling: Instructs the program to use a set of plating criteria that provides a set of minimum plate sizes based on the joint type, member sizes and truss span.
 The use of this option can help you reduce the number of damaged joints caused during the handling and erection process.
 Unchecking this option will add a note to the drawing indicating that this has been done.